valenjet/upskill-in-testing-with-python/code/ch05/README.md

 2. How to identify and fix code style violations using flake8
 3. How to automatically format code using black
 4. How to perform comprehensive static analysis using pylint
+5. How to add type hints and perform static type checking with mypy

 ## Files in This Directory